Twappz/Drum-Kit/README.md

 # Drum-Kit
-My code from th London App Brewery 2020 BootCamp course in Udemy by Ms. Angela Yu.
+My code from the London App Brewery 2020 BootCamp course in Udemy by Ms. Angela Yu.